fwuffyboi/peek/README.md

 ### TODO (Not in order of importance):
+ - [ ] Migrate logger to use a database file, which would allow for finer control over the logs
  - [x] Add screenshots to README
  - [ ] Add authentication on API - Note: This will be done after V1.0.0
  - [x] Add support for a yaml config